Skip to main content

 • Be mindful of the costs associated with on-chain storage and operations

-• Only store essential data on-chain and keep triggers efficient
+• Only store essential data on-chain and keep hooks efficient

 Test Policies Thoroughly